Amstelveen Centrum tram stop

 Amstelveen Centrum was a metro station in Amstelveen on metro line 51, a hybrid metro/sneltram (light rail) route that used high-floor trams.
 The station served the Amstelveen Stadshart shopping mall.
 The station closed on 3 March 2019 and was subsequently demolished.
 After closure, the metro line south of Amsterdam Zuid station, also known as the Amstelveenlijn, was converted for low-floor trams.
 Today, there is no tram stop at the site.
-Since its opening in 9 December 2020, the trams of line 25 have been bypassing the site without stopping; however, line 5 trams continue to serve Stadshart.
+Since its opening on 9 December 2020, the trams of line 25 have been bypassing the site without stopping; however, line 5 trams continue to serve Stadshart.